 Cyanotic infants should be treated as soon as possible with oxygen supplementation by an open-end cannula or a tube.
-Stress in infants is associated with worsening of the cyanosis and hypoxemia, therefore the placement of intravenous lines should be done by experienced individuals.
+Stress in infants is associated with the worsening of the cyanosis and hypoxemia; therefore, the placement of intravenous lines should be done by experienced individuals.

 Once at the emergency department, the cyanotic infant should be placed on the mother’s shoulder with the knees tucked up.
 At this stage, the administration of morphine sulfate intramuscularly is indicated to decrease systemic venous return and suppress the respiratory drive.
 Patients with acidosis and hypercyanosis should be treated with sodium bicarbonate.